amiller/hardenedplus-hd-wallets/README.md

 # Hardened-Plus key derivation using Identity Based Cryptography

 Ordinary crypto wallet key derivation (like in Bitcoin and Ethereum, see [BIP32](https://trezor.io/learn/a/what-is-bip32)) presents you with a dilemma.
-There are two bonus features: hardening, and `xpub` keys.
+There are two bonus features: _hardening_, and `xpub` keys.
 Without hardening, a single private key and `xpub`, or two private keys, can be used to decrypt the entire master key.
 With hardening, the `xpub` is useless, can't be used to derive individual keys.
 Why can't we have both?

 With Identity Based Cryptgraphy, we can fix this.